 Meanwhile, relative audience attention compares your retention with that of videos of similar length, helping provide important benchmarking data.
 This page also provides insights into whether your audience results from organic traffic or is directed from paid advertising.

+In sum, no, YouTubers cannot see the specifics of who views their videos.
 While YouTubers may be disappointed not to be able to see each and every person that views their content, the information provided through YouTube’s analytics reports will provide a thorough understanding of your audience.
 The information may seem a bit overwhelming at first.

 However, spending some time playing with the reports will help YouTubers to understand what information is offered and what is most important for their needs.
 Noting how analytics change over time can also help YouTubers to discover trends about how they are engaging with their audience.